thakurarjun247/DataStructuresAndAlgorithmsWithScala/README.md

 # scala
- Includes all types of programs starting from very basic "hello world" type of programs and goes all the way to advanced data structures and algoriths implemented in functional style.
+ Includes implementation of standard data structures and algorithms in Scala (functional style).
+Also includes example programs on basic as well as advanced topics on Scala langugage features (both functional and object oriented).